 Ready to put some protections in place?
 We are here for you.
 Our skilled law firm is here and ready to assist with all of your incapacity planning and probate needs, including powers of attorney.

-At the Law Office of Dean E. Patrick, PLLC, we will work hard to accomplish your goals, while handling your matter with professionalism and expertise.
+At the Patrick & Associates, PLLC., we will work hard to accomplish your goals, while handling your matter with professionalism and expertise.
 Mr. Patrick can help you navigate through all the legalities and formalities, so that you can rest assured that you and your loved ones will be taken care of, whatever life brings.
 Don’t hesitate to call our Southfield, Michigan office at (833) 469-4897 to set up your initial consultation.
 You may also click here to get in touch online.

 This post has been prepared for general information purposes only.
 The information you obtain here is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls and electronic mail.
 Accessing the content of this site does not create an attorney-client relationship.
 Nor, does contacting us create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.